Info

 • Uncertainty quantification of interconnects with Bayesian inference and polynomial chaos (link)

-• Exploiting periodicity for the hybrid QM/EM simulation of nanoelectronic devices (link)
+• Unravelling periodic effects for TDDFT-FDTD simulations of nanoelectronic devices (link)

 • Fully-collocated implicit (FCI) finite-difference time-domain (FDTD) method for the (2+1)D Dirac equation (link)